Cameroon Anglophone Crisis: Africa Deserves Real Peace, Not Managed Suffering

 Pan-African truth:

-Peace is not the absence of shooting — it is the presence of justice, dignity, and political courage.
+Peace is not the absence of shooting; it is the presence of justice, dignity, and political courage.

-Cameroon teaches us this painful lesson:
+The Cameroon Anglophone Crisis teaches us this painful lesson:

 You cannot silence a conflict without addressing its roots.